What is total productive maintenance?

 8) Safety, health, and environment

-The last of the eight pillars focuses on creating a safe workplace.
+The last of the eight pillars focus on creating a safe workplace.
 The essence of this pillar is realized when actively applied to each of the other pillars.
 The successful implementation of this pillar will contribute to a secure and hazard-free workplace.

 Example of total productive maintenance

 The ideals encouraged by TPM is deeply rooted in the involvement of people.
-The main factor that drives its success is the proper attitude exhibited by management, maintenance staff, and operators alike.
+The main factor that drives its success is the proper attitude exhibited by the management, maintenance staff, and operators alike.